fardaniqbal/dotnvim/README.md

-This repo stores my personal neovim config and related files.
+This repo stores my personal Neovim config and related files.

 ## Installation

-_Recursively_ clone this repo into something like `~/dotfiles/dotnvim`, then add a symlink `~/.config/nvim` to your local clone of this repo.
-For
+_Recursively_ clone this repo _and its submodules_ into something like `~/dotfiles/dotnvim`, then add a symlink `~/.config/nvim` to your local clone of this repo.
+For example:
-example:

 ```bash
 mkdir -p ~/dotfiles